Zulu people: Conflict with the British

 In mid-December 1878, envoys of the British crown delivered an ultimatum to 11 chiefs representing the then-current king of the Zulu empire, Cetshwayo.
 Under the British terms delivered to the Zulu, Cetshwayo would have been required to disband his army and accept British sovereignty.
 Cetshwayo refused, and war between the Zulus and African contingents of the British crown began on January 12, 1879.
-Despite an early victory for the Zulus at the Battle of Isandlwana on the 22nd of January, the British fought back and won the Battle at Rorke's Drift, and decisively defeated the Zulu army by July at the Battle of Ulundi.
+Despite an early victory for the Zulus at the Battle of Isandlwana on 22 January, the British fought back and won the Battle at Rorke's Drift, and decisively defeated the Zulu army by July at the Battle of Ulundi.

 Absorption into Natal

 After Cetshwayo's capture a month following his defeat, the British divided the Zulu Empire into 13 "kinglets".
 The sub-kingdoms fought amongst each other until 1883 when Cetshwayo was reinstated as king over Zululand.
 This still did not stop the fighting and the Zulu monarch was forced to flee his realm by Zibhebhu, one of the 13 kinglets, supported by Boer mercenaries.
-Cetshwayo died by heart attack in February 1884, leaving his son, the 15-year-old Dinuzulu, to inherit the throne.
-In-fighting between the Zulu continued for years, until in 1897 Zululand was absorbed fully into the British colony of Natal.
+Cetshwayo died of a heart attack in February 1884, leaving his son, the 15-year-old Dinuzulu, to inherit the throne.
+In-fighting between the Zulu continued for years until in 1897 Zululand was absorbed fully into the British colony of Natal.

 Apartheid years

 KwaZulu homeland

-Under apartheid, the homeland of KwaZulu (Kwa meaning place of) was created for Zulu people.
+Under apartheid, the homeland of KwaZulu (Kwa meaning place of) was created for the Zulu people.
 In 1970, the Bantu Homeland Citizenship Act provided that all Zulus would become citizens of KwaZulu, losing their South African citizenship.
 KwaZulu consisted of many disconnected pieces of land, in what is now KwaZulu-Natal.
 Hundreds of thousands of Zulu people living on privately owned "black spots" outside of KwaZulu were dispossessed and forcibly moved to bantustans – worse land previously reserved for whites contiguous to existing areas of KwaZulu.
 By 1993, approximately 5.2 million Zulu people lived in KwaZulu, and approximately 2 million lived in the rest of South Africa.
 The Chief Minister of KwaZulu, from its creation in 1970 (as Zululand) was Chief Mangosuthu Buthelezi.
 In 1994, KwaZulu was joined with the province of Natal, to form the modern KwaZulu-Natal.

 Inkatha YeSizwe

 Inkatha YeSizwe means "the crown of the nation".
-In 1975, Buthelezi revived the Inkatha YaKwaZulu, predecessor of the Inkatha Freedom Party.
-This organization was nominally a protest movement against Apartheid, but held more conservative views than the ANC.
-For example, Inkatha was opposed to the armed struggle, and to sanctions against South Africa.
-Inkatha was initially on good terms with the ANC, but the two organizations came into increasing conflict beginning in 1976 in the aftermath of the Soweto Uprising.
+In 1975, Buthelezi revived the Inkatha YaKwaZulu, the predecessor of the Inkatha Freedom Party.
+This organisation was nominally a protest movement against Apartheid but held more conservative views than the ANC.
+For example, Inkatha was opposed to the armed struggle, and sanctions against South Africa.
+Inkatha was initially on good terms with the ANC, but the two organisations came into increasing conflict beginning in 1976 in the aftermath of the Soweto Uprising.